Sue Savage-Rumbaugh: Research

 According to Alexander Fiske-Harrison, who visited Savage-Rumbaugh in 2001 for the Financial Times, her methods differ from the more clinical techniques of other researchers such as Frans de Waal by taking a "holistic approach to the research, rearing the apes from birth and immersing them in a "linguistic world"."

+She was asked how she and her (now former) husband Duane Rumbaugh's study was influenced by living and working together while still at Georgia State University, responding "I don't think anyone could ever be accountable for as many apes as we have here if we weren't together.
+Duane and I reside immediately next to the research centre and are available 24 hours a day, 365 days a year.
+We go if an ape is sick, if one of the apes has escaped, or if Panbanisha is scared because the river is going to flood."

 According to Terrace et al (1979) in their analysis titled "Can An Ape Create a Sentence", apes do not create sentences.
 They do not move on from the phase of imitation nor begin to create sentences by adding complexity as the mean sentence length increases.
 When analyzed, creative combinations that appear meaningful can be explained by simpler nonlinguistic properties.
 Further examination by Thompson and Church "An Explanation of the Language of a Chimpanzee" (1980) point to pair-associative learning followed by reinforcement as an explanation for sentence-like productions.

-In September 2012, Savage-Rumbaugh was placed on leave after a group of 12 former employees alleged that she had mistreated the bonobos in her care.
-However, Savage-Rumbaugh was reinstated in November of that year.
-Savage-Rumbaugh later left the Iowa Primate Learning Sanctuary and relocated to New Jersey, embroiled in several legal battles with the Ape Cognition and Conservation Initiative (the successor to the Primate Learning Sanctuary).